fomightez/cairo-jupyter/README.md

 Trying to get cairo output to display in a jupyter notebook hosted via mybinder.org.

 The idea is that this may make development easier because could change code and see change in image on same page.
-However, does browser cache file and so defeats purpose as development tool to get live updates working?